Podcast Transcript – Going Lateral With Lev Cribb… And Your Webinar Recording:

 Another example is not far from us where we live, there’s a sort of national park with loads of waterfalls.
 We just didn’t think we could go.
 We went about a couple of years ago and dragged out our then, I think, four-year-old or three-year-old son, around the course of about five miles and he made it but in some trance that he went through in the end.
 But, he made it around but we didn’t think we could do it again, just because it’s out of reach, five miles is way too far.
 And then at the weekend we walked I think three miles and the kids didn’t quite know how far it was going to be, but they made it round and they liked it.
 They enjoyed it.
 They want to go back.
 So let’s do the waterfalls next time.
 It’s a few miles more, but just all these realizations are things that we can do that are out there that we can do that we just didn’t consider before.

-But then also, you need to change things with your webinars and podcasts because there are limitations in the freedom of movement.
-You can’t record together, you can’t run joint video webinars or podcasts recordings or simply the facilities aren’t available.
-You can’t access the studios you were recording in before.
+But then also, you need to change things with your webinar recording and podcast recording, because there are limitations in the freedom of movement.
+You can’t record together, you can’t run joint video webinar recording or podcasts recordings or simply the facilities aren’t available.
+You can’t access the studios you were recording webinars in before.
 The recording facilities aren’t there that you were using before, whether they were in a studio or an office.
 So we need to think about what can be done differently.

 So what you need to do now though, is make sure that you have the right setup, the right camera, the right audio, the right backdrop.
 And people are used to how you’re going to produce this this time and for the foreseeable future.
 So webcam can place a big studio video production.
 It has to because there’s no option at the moment for many of us.
 So don’t forget to rehearse this new normal but set it up, try it out.
 You can’t just ignore the fact that this is going on and you can’t just not run webinars at the moment in a video format.
 You have to continue.
 The technology’s there.
 It’s just a mindset change and consider that sort of, I suppose that long play for home production.
 Like I said, it’s unlikely to go away anytime soon and if you still think it’d be different in three, four weeks time, it likely isn’t.